Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

     }
   ```

 Let us write some tests for this code using jest.
+The test code will go into a file in the same directory titled 'calculator.spec.ts'.
+Create this file now.
+This pattern of 'file-name.spec.ts' is how you should name all of your test files when using jest.

 ## Suite